This post may contain affiliate links.

 The rounds of the granny square are made from granny clusters separated by chain spaces.

-Granny cluster (3 dc cluster): A granny cluster a set of 3 double crochet stitches, all worked into one stitch or space.
+Granny cluster (3 dc cluster): A granny cluster is a set of 3 double crochet stitches, all worked into one stitch or space.
 In this pattern, the granny clusters are separated from one another with chain stitches.

 3 Ways to Start a Granny Square